 With the first bite of this fabulous chicken soup, you’ll know that the world is back in perspective again.

-All you have to do at this point is let this delicious soup happily simmer together for 30 minutes while you sit down, relax and if you’re into that sort of thing, pour yourself a glass of wine.
+Then all you have to do is let this delicious soup happily simmer for 30 minutes – while you sit down, relax and, if you’re into that sort of thing, pour yourself a glass of wine.

 Ingredients of Creamy Chicken Soup